PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ### PySimpleGUIWeb (Remi based)

-For PySimpleGUIWeb programs you run using repl.it will automatically download and install the latest PySimpleGUIWeb from PyPI onto a virtual Python environment.
+For PySimpleGUIWeb programs you run using repl.it, it will automatically download and install the latest PySimpleGUIWeb from PyPI into a virtual Python environment.
 All that is required is to type `import PySimpleGUIWeb` you'll have a Python environment up and running with the latest PyPI release of PySimpleGUIWeb.

-### Creating a repl.it project from scratch / troubleshooting
+### Creating a repl.it project from scratch / Troubleshooting

 To create your own repl.it PySimpleGUI project from scratch, first choose the type of Python virtual machine you want.
 For PySimpleGUI programs, choose the "Python with tkinter" project type.
 For PySimpleGUIWeb, choose the normal Python project.